tmatteso/tmatteso/README.md

 Hi, I am Tomas Matteson, a Research Engineer currently focused on Large Language Models for Biological applications.
-More than 5 years experience applying machine learning models to real world data.
-Educated with modern theoretical and applied Machine Learning techniques from the School of Computer Science at Carnegie Mellon University.
-Able to scale Deep Learning algorithms across multiple GPUs and multiple nodes with Cloud Service Providers and Infrastructure as Code.
-Familiar with Docker and Kubernetes on AWS, Slurm on High Performance Computing Clusters.
+I have more than 5 years experience applying machine learning models to real world data.
+I am educated in modern theoretical and applied Machine Learning techniques from the School of Computer Science at Carnegie Mellon University.
+I am able to scale Deep Learning algorithms across multiple GPUs and multiple nodes with Cloud Service Providers and Infrastructure as Code.
+I am familiar with Docker and Kubernetes on AWS, Slurm on High Performance Computing Clusters.

 <!---